LANDIS-II-Foundation/Extension-Output-Biomass-PnET/docs/index_v4.1.md

 - The [LANDIS-II model v7.0](http://www.landis-ii.org/install) installed on your computer.
 - The [PnET-Succession extension](https://landis-ii-foundation.github.io/Extension-PnET-Succession/) installed.
+- Example files (see below)

 # Download

-Version 5.1 can be downloaded [here](https://github.com/LANDIS-II-Foundation/Extension-Output-Biomass-PnET/blob/master/deploy/installer/LANDIS-II-V7%20Output-PnET%205.1-setup.exe).
+Version 4.1 can be downloaded [here](https://github.com/LANDIS-II-Foundation/Extension-Output-Biomass-PnET/blob/master/deploy/installer/LANDIS-II-V7%20Output-PnET%204.1-RC1-setup.exe).
 To install it on your computer, launch the installer.

 # Example Files